n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 A small number of emoji codepoints are defined to show a single human being with a fixed gender.
-These codepoints cannot have their apparent gender modified using the ZWJ gendered person mechanism.
+These codepoints cannot have their apparent gender modified using the <abbr>ZWJ</abbr> gendered person mechanism.

 Currently, this list of codepoints includes those in the table below: